 To see even more “trash to treasure” makeovers, click here.

 Have a great week friends!
-I’ll be back on Thursday sharing what I did to this…and a little thrifting video with my blogging bestie! :)
+I’ll be back sharing what I did to this (I added feet, new hardware, and a snazzy new paint job!!)

 UPDATE!
 You can see it now, here!